enze-chen/mi-book-2021/week_2/08/proposals.md

 This could be:
 - A figure you generated regarding some data you found (e.g., what we practiced in week 1).
 - A figure describing the steps you're taking (e.g., with boxes and arrows).
-- A figure/illustration made by someone else, which we'll allow for this assignment as long as it's properly cited.
+- A figure/illustration of something cool made by someone else, which we'll allow for this assignment as long as it's properly cited.